bdelbosc/b10bpoc/README.md

   - c3.*
   - m3.*

-## Binaries
+  - i2.*

+## No binaries for mass import

+  Importing with attached file is a bottleneck per se.
+It requires lots of network and storage resources.

+  In real life for large import this should be done separately as the Nuxeo document import, by using an existing s3 bucket and/or creating an ad'hoc binarystore so data don't have to be moved.
+  This way Nuxeo has just to import a reference to a binary.

-  The attached file per document is a null file so we don't need binary storage.
+  For this bench the attached file per document is a null file so we don't need to define a binary storage.

+## Sequence for document identifier

+   Generating random uid is an expensive operation, also the 1b of UUID is 36g of data.
+   Using a long sequence instead of a UUID is necessary.

 # Steps

-## Import
+## Step 1: Import

   ES Indexing and audit is disabled.
 Only Nuxeo and Mongo nodes are running.

-## ES Indexation
+## Step 2: ES Indexation

   Add an ES cluster, add a Redis server for the workmanager, reconfigure Nuxeo to use it

-## Gatling simulations
+## Step 3: Gatling simulations

   Add a Gatling node to deploy and run Gatling simulation over the imported content.